 Social Work & Public Health Dual-Degree Program

-The MSW/MPH program offered through Colorado State University and the Colorado School of Public Health features the Global Health and Health Disparities concentration.
-The MSW/MPH provides an integrated approach to preventing, addressing, and solving global health and behavioral health problems, which includes individuals’ physical health conditions and the behavioral and social ecological determinants of health.
+The MSW/MPH program offered through Colorado State University and the Colorado School of Public Health includes the flexibility for students to choose their MPH concentration as well as create a custom concentration tailored to a student’s individual interests.
+The dual degree program provides an integrated approach to preventing, addressing, and solving global health and behavioral health problems, which includes individuals’ physical health conditions and the behavioral and social ecological determinants of health.

 The program has a strong commitment to social justice, the elimination of health, behavioral health, and care disparities, as well as a holistic definition of community and population health and well-being.
 The discipline draws on both social work and public health research, practice, and theoretical frameworks.
 The two fields of social work and public health are: